 Always the fourth Thursday of November, brands slash prices to tempt shoppers into a pre-Christmas spree, with offers discounted by up to 50% on our site last year.

 Are you a frequent traveller?
 Make sure to sign up to airlines’ air miles schemes to take advantage of free or discounted journeys whenever you hit a certain quota.
-It works much the same as collecting stamps from your local coffee shop each time you pop in for a caffeine-fix, earning a few drink after a specified number of purchases.
+It works much the same as collecting stamps from your local coffee shop each time you pop in for a caffeine-fix, earning a free drink after a specified number of purchases.

 You might think your chances of winning are slim, but the fact of the matter is that somebody has to!
 Keep an eye on dedicated competition sites for all the latest opportunities, as well as social media and even TV shows.
 It’s often very easy to enter and certainly worthwhile if you’re successful, bagging yourself a free holiday with all the hassle of searching and booking generally sorted by the provider.